thayol/unalike/README.md

 ## Setup

 1. Clone the source code to a subfolder of your web server.
 2. Copy the files from "setup_help/" to the root of Unalike.
-Guide [here][setup-help-guide]
+Guide [here][setup-help-guide].
 3. Fill in the missing keys in the newly copied files.
 4. (Optional) Check the configuration section of unalike.py
 5. Set up a URL rewrite rule that makes "path/to/unalike/api/USERNAME/KEY/VALUE" point to "path/to/unalike/API/?username=USERNAME&KEY=VALUE" (You can just rewrite these calls manually if you want to, but using API parameters like this is very user friendly.)